isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 * No, the Act does not apply to vehicle rental agreements.

 * However, you may be eligible for the Ministry of Transport’s Point-to-Point Support Package (PPSP) for private-hire drivers.
-Please refer to <insert website> for details.
+Please refer to [here]{https://www.lta.gov.sg/content/ltagov/en/industry_innovations/industry_matters/LTA's%20Measures%20for%20COVID-19/point_to_point_support_package.html}{:target="_blank"} for details.

 **h.
 Does the Act apply to me if I use my vehicle partly for commercial purposes and partly for personal use?**